On On_p: The algebraic closure of in

-Among other things, this shows that below the first transcendental, no $p$th degree extensions in $On_p$ will be by $p$th roots.
+This shows that, below the first transcendental, no $p$th degree extensions in $\textbf{On}_p$ will be by $p$th roots.
 The reason: if $\alpha\in[\omega^{\omega^\omega}]$ is contained in a field of order $[p^n]$, then $\alpha$ is already a $p$th power in that finite field, since $[p^n-1]$ is not a multiple of $p$.
-But as we will see, all extensions of degree $u$ (where $u$ is a prime other than $p$) will be by $u$th roots.
+But as we will see, if $u$ is a prime other than $p$, then all extensions of degree $u$ below the first trascendental will be by $u$th roots.

-We will need one more lemma before proving parts 4 through 6 of Theorem \ref{closureofp}.
-This number-theoretic lemma is Lemma 2.3 in \cite{DiMuro}.
+At this point, we will need a number-theoretic lemma before proving parts 4 through 6 of Theorem \ref{closureofp}.

-\begin{lemma} If $u$ is a prime, and $s$, $n$ are natural numbers ($s\ge 2$) such that $u|[s-1]$, then with one exception, $u^a||[s^n-1]$ iff $u^a||[n(s-1)]$.
-The exception: if $u=2$, $n$ is even, and $s\equiv 3$ (mod 4), then $u^a||[s^n-1]$ iff $u^a||[n(s+1)]$. \end{lemma}
+\begin{lemma} If $u$ is a prime, and $s$, $n$ are natural numbers ($s\ge 2$) such that $u \ | \ [s-1]$, then with one exception, $u^a \ \| \ [s^n-1]$ iff $u^a \ \| \ [n(s-1)]$.
+The exception: if $u=2$, $n$ is even, and $s\equiv 3$ (mod 4), then $u^a \ \| \ [s^n-1]$ iff $u^a \ \| \ [n(s+1)]$. \end{lemma}

 Among other things, this means that if $u$ divides $[s-1]$ but does not divide $n$, then the $u$-part of $[s-1]$ equals the $u$-part of $[s^n-1]$.
-(This fact will be needed in the proof of part 4 of Theorem \ref{closureofp}.)